GameDevCoder/portfolio/_clients/cavia.md

 From July 1st 2009 to August 28th 2009 I briefly worked as an **Effects Programmer** at Cavia, near Shinagawa Seaside, Tokyo.

-I was hired as a "Temp" from an application and game development staffing company.
+I was contracted out to Cavia from a game development staffing company.

 &nbsp;